Creamy and delicious vegan potato leek soup! This soup is hearty, comforting, filling and satisfying and will have you coming back for more!

 But…that’s also the caveat, the flavor is mild!

-Leeks are actually very mild in flavor, and of course potatoes are not strong in flavor.
-This soup is spiced very nicely, and the outcome is very creamy and delicious, with the bay leaves and the thyme and the rosemary and the coriander powder and the vegetable stock, and of course you serve it with some fresh chopped chives.
+Leeks are actually very mild in flavor, and of course potatoes are not strong in flavor either.
+This soup is spiced very nicely, and the outcome is very creamy and delicious, with the bay leaves and the thyme and the rosemary and the ground coriander and the vegetable stock, and of course you serve it with some fresh chopped chives.

 But, remember if you are serving yourself a bowl and finding it a little too mild in flavor – don’t be shy with that extra sea salt and black pepper!

 Sometimes it’s just a few extra dashes of salt and/or black pepper and it all comes alive.

 Storing and Freezing

 Leftovers keep very well in a covered container in the fridge for 4-5 days.
 You can reheat in the microwave or on the stove.
 So if you’re cooking for less people that’s not a problem at all!

 It’s also freezer friendly for up to 3 months.
 Thaw overnight in the fridge.
 You may want to immersion blend it again once thawed, as there may be some slight separation that may occur.